rossta/rossta.github.com/source/blog/2018-07-15-extracting-a-data-component-in-vue.html.md

 ---
-title: Extracting a data component in Vue.js
+title: Extracting a data component in Vue
 author: Ross Kaffenberger
 published: true
 summary: Building a PDF Viewer with Vue - Part 3